Arlene Foster

-Arlene Isobel Foster, Baroness Foster of Aghadrumsee (née Kelly; born 17 July 1970), is a British broadcaster and politician from Northern Ireland who is serving as Chair of Intertrade UK since September 2024.
+Arlene Isobel Foster, Baroness Foster of Aghadrumsee (née Kelly; born 17 July 1970), is a British broadcaster and politician from Northern Ireland who has been the chair of Intertrade UK since September 2024.
 She previously served as First Minister of Northern Ireland from 2016 to 2017 and 2020 to 2021 and leader of the Democratic Unionist Party (DUP) from 2015 to 2021.
-Foster was the first woman to hold either position.
+She was the first woman to hold either position.
 She is a Member of the House of Lords, having previously been a Member of the Legislative Assembly (MLA) for Fermanagh and South Tyrone from 2003 to 2021.

 Foster served in the Northern Ireland Executive as Minister of the Environment from 2007 to 2008, Minister for Enterprise and Investment from 2008 to 2015 and Minister for Finance and Personnel from 2015 to 2016.
-In December 2015, Foster was elected unopposed to succeed Peter Robinson as leader of the DUP.
-In January 2016, Foster became First Minister of Northern Ireland and shared power with Martin McGuinness.
+In December 2015, she was elected unopposed to succeed Peter Robinson as leader of the DUP.
+In January 2016, she became First Minister of Northern Ireland and shared power with Martin McGuinness.

-McGuinness resigned as deputy First Minister in January 2017 amid the Renewable Heat Incentive scandal, which involved a green energy scheme that Foster set up during her time as Minister for Enterprise and Investment.
-The scheme was set to cost the taxpayer £490 million and there were allegations of corruption surrounding Foster's role in implementing the scheme.
-McGuinness asked Foster to step aside as First Minister while her involvement in the scheme was investigated, but she refused to step aside or resign and said that the voices calling for her resignation were those of "misogynists and male chauvinists".
+McGuinness resigned as deputy First Minister in January 2017 amid the Renewable Heat Incentive scandal, which involved a green energy scheme that Foster had set up during her time as Minister for Enterprise and Investment.
+The scheme was set to cost the taxpayer £490 million and there were allegations of corruption surrounding Foster's role in its implementation.
+McGuinness asked Foster to step aside as First Minister while her involvement in the scheme was investigated, but she refused to step aside or resign and said that those calling for her resignation were "misogynists and male chauvinists".
 Under the terms of the Northern Ireland power-sharing agreement, the First and deputy First Ministers are equal and, therefore, Foster could not remain in her post as First Minister and was subsequently removed from office.
 McGuinness's resignation caused a 2017 snap assembly election to be held, in which the DUP lost 10 seats.
 After no party received an outright majority in the 2017 general election, the DUP entered into an agreement with the Conservative Party to support Prime Minister Theresa May's government.
 In January 2020, she became First Minister of Northern Ireland again after the executive was reinstated under the terms of the New Decade, New Approach agreement.

-On 28 April 2021, after more than 20 DUP MLAs and four DUP MPs signed a letter "...voicing no confidence in her leadership", Foster announced that she would resign as party leader and as First Minister.
+On 28 April 2021, after more than 20 DUP MLAs and four DUP MPs signed a letter of no confidence in her leadership, Foster announced that she would resign as party leader and as First Minister.
 She was succeeded by Edwin Poots as DUP leader on 28 May 2021.
 Foster left office as First Minister on 14 June 2021 and was succeeded by Paul Givan as First Minister on 17 June 2021.
 She resigned from the Northern Ireland Assembly in October 2021 and became a presenter on GB News.